-The Aging Unit will be officially merged into DHHS on January 1, 2021 as a division of DHHS, at which point the full-time, permanent Aging Unit Director (official position title of Division Administrator - Aging) will begin reporting to the DHHS Director (Shakita LaGrant-McClain).
+The Aging Unit will be officially merged into DHHS on January 1, 2021 as a division of DHHS, at which point the full-time, permanent Aging Unit Director (the official position title is Division Administrator - Aging) will begin reporting to the DHHS Director.

 Beginning in January 2021, the Aging Resource Center and Disability Resource Center will begin planning (based on the state DHS application) for a fully integrated ADRC.
-As part of its 2022-2024 Area Plan process, DHHS and Aging staff will work with the Commission on Aging, Commission on Aging Advisory Council, ADRC Governing Board, and many other older adults to create an integrated plan that is acceptable to both staff and external stakeholders.
+DHHS and Aging staff will work with the Commission on Aging, Commission on Aging Advisory Council, ADRC Governing Board, and many other older adults and organizational stakeholders to create an integrated plan that is acceptable to both staff and the community-at-large.

+The ADRC integration planning process coincides with the development of the Aging Unit's 2022-2024 Area Plan.
 Per state DHS direction, Milwaukee County will address all of the following items as part of the development of its 2022-2024 Area Plan for older adults:

-- A description of the new structure of the aging services unit within Milwaukee County, including the roles and responsibilities of lead staff. - The goals expected to be achieved under the new integrated structure - Evidence the new structure will assure that the Area Agency on Aging shall be the leader relative to all aging issues on behalf of all older persons in in Milwaukee County - Evidence of public input - A description of governance and oversight by a Commission/Advisory committee - Provision of an organizational chart of Aging and ADRC Services under the Department of Health and Human Services of Milwaukee County, including a full-time position for an Aging Director.
+- A description of the new structure of the aging services unit within Milwaukee County, including the roles and responsibilities of lead staff. - The goals expected to be achieved under the new integrated structure - Evidence the new structure will assure that the Area Agency on Aging shall be the leader relative to all aging issues on behalf of all older persons in Milwaukee County - Evidence of public input - A description of governance and oversight by a Commission/Advisory committee - Provision of an organizational chart of Aging and ADRC Services under the Department of Health and Human Services of Milwaukee County, including a full-time position for an Aging Director.